-Tertullian clearly points out that the man arguing the Law on behalf of the gentiles was indeed himself a gentile convert to Judaism (a proselyte).
+Tertullian points out that the man arguing the Law on behalf of the Gentiles was indeed himself a gentile convert to Judaism (a proselyte).
 This is plausible as the Jewish rabbis historically never forced Judaism on anyone, and probably held little if any relations with anyone outside of their tight-knit circles, especially Christians.

 The Jewish people consider themselves to be a separate and distinct people set apart by the Lord from all other nations.
-The rabbis generally teach that the Mosaic Law was exclusively given to the Jewish people and the nation of Israel, and the seven Noahide laws given to Noah after the flood pertain to the gentiles.
+The rabbis generally teach that the Mosaic Law was exclusively given to the Jewish people and the nation of Israel, and the seven Noahide laws given to Noah after the flood pertain to the Gentiles.

 “Although we have God Himself as an adequate engager and faithful promiser, in that He promised to Abraham that “in his seed should be blest all nations of the earth;” and that out of the womb of Rebecca “two peoples and two nations were about to proceed,”—of course those of the Jews, that is, of Israel; and of the Gentiles, that is ours.
 Each, then, was called a people and a nation; lest, from the nuncupative appellation, any should dare to claim for himself the privilege of grace.
 For God ordained “two peoples and two nations” as about to proceed out of the womb of one woman (Tertullian).”

-Tertullian believes that God intended to create two distinct people groups—Israel, who remains subject to God’s Mosaic Law, and the gentiles (comprising the church), who are subject only to God’s grace.
+Tertullian believes that God intended to create two distinct people groups—Israel, who remains subject to God’s Mosaic Law, and the Gentiles (comprising the church), who are subject only to God’s grace.
 Why is this a problem?

-Simply because it contradicts scripture.
-All are saved by grace in Christ, both Jew and gentile, as it says, “But we believe that through the grace of the Lord Jesus Christ we [Jews] shall be saved in the same manner as they [gentiles]” (Acts 15:11).
+Simply because it contradicts scripture, all are saved by grace in Christ, both Jew and gentile, as it says, “But we believe that through the grace of the Lord Jesus Christ we [Jews] shall be saved in the same manner as they [Gentiles]” (Acts 15:11).
 There are not two separate paths to salvation, one through the Mosaic Law and the other through Christ’s atoning works on the cross, as it is written, “One law shall be for the native-born and for the stranger who dwells among you” (Exodus 12:49).
 Christ is the only way to eternal life, and “No one comes to the Father except through [Him]” (John 14:6).

-Also, we need to understand what the Apostle Paul wrote to the church in Rome regarding the now equal and unified relationship between the Jewish people and the gentiles: “If some of the branches [Israel] were broken off, and you, being a wild olive tree [gentiles], were grafted in among them [Israel], and with them became a partaker of the root and fatness of the olive tree, do not boast against the branches.
+Also, we need to understand what the Apostle Paul wrote to the church in Rome regarding the now equal and unified relationship between the Jewish people and the Gentiles.
+He said, “If some of the branches [Israel] were broken off, and you, being a wild olive tree [gentiles], were grafted in among them [Israel], and with them became a partaker of the root and fatness of the olive tree, do not boast against the branches.
 But if you do boast, remember that you do not support the root, but the root supports you” (Romans 11:17-18).

-Paul makes two compelling statements regarding the gentiles.
+Paul makes two compelling statements regarding the Gentiles.
 First, he says they have been grafted in amongst Israel—the natural branches.
-And second, he warns the gentiles not to boast or become prideful against the natural descendants of Abraham.
+And second, he warns the Gentiles not to boast or become prideful against the natural descendants of Abraham.

 But unfortunately Tertullian goes much deeper with his argument: